embeepea-scratch/snapshot-feeder/README.md

   ```

 where `[machine-name]` is the machine name of the data source, and `[YYYY-MM-DD-HH-mm-ss]` is
 a time stamp that indicates when the feed file was generated.
+This time stamp does
+not necessarily relate to the dates of the images mentioned in the file -- it is simply
+used as a unique key to make it easy to keep track of whether the file has been downloaded and
+processed.

 The intention for these snapshot feed files is that whenever new images are added
 for a data source, a new snapshot feed file is created for that data source, containing